apache/hbase-operator-tools/hbase-hbck2/README.md

 ```
 ... it is because the HDFS jars are not on the CLASSPATH.
 The default is NOT
 to bundle HDFS jars on the CLASSPATH when running `hbck` via `bin/hbase`.
 Define
-`HADOOP_HOME` in the environment so `bin/hbase` can find your local hadoop
+`HADOOP_HOME` in the environment so `bin/hbase` can find your local Hadoop
-install and then it will load its HDFS jars.
+installation, and then it will load its HDFS jars.

 ## _HBCK2_ Overview
 _HBCK2_ is currently a simple tool that does one thing at a time only.

-In hbase-2.x, the Master is the final arbiter of all state, so a general principal for most
+In hbase-2.x, the Master is the final arbiter of all state, so a general principle for most
 _HBCK2_ commands is that it asks the Master to effect all repair.
 This means a Master must be
 up before you can run _HBCK2_ commands.